hansenlabs/ProjectB/README.md

 Note that I recommend to run it "bare metal" with just openbox, see instructions above.

-# Jsmon (Incomplete)
+# Jsmon

 Jsmon is a command line tool intended to pre-check all joystick names and buttons.
 Device list should update in realtime.
-It shall also end itself by keeping a button + axis pressed for 2 seconds and output a specific return value (depending on direction / button combo).
-We will later catch that value by a script and have the base fore an autostart / zero-command-line-image - hopefully later.
+It will kill itself by keeping a button + axis pressed for 2 seconds and output a specific return value (depending on direction / button combo).
+We can catch that value by a script and have the base fore an autostart / zero-command-line-image - hopefully later.
+An example script is loop_jsmon.sh from the same directory, starting launch1up.sh, you need to adapt at least the directories from the latter one.

 ```
 sudo apt install libncurses5-dev libncursesw5-dev
+cd jsmon
 make
+./loop_jsmon.sh
 ```

 # Web2Joy (Beta)

 Not enough keyboards / USB Hubs, but some laptops around?
 No need to install any software, a Webbrowser is all you need.

-Host-side all you need is Python and PIP to install some runtime dependencies, all client systems just need to be in the same subnetwork and have to provide a webbrowser and keyboard.
+At host-side all you need is Python and PIP to install some runtime dependencies, all client systems just need to be in the same subnetwork and have to provide a webbrowser and keyboard.

 I recommend using venv.
 ```